williaz/TechRefresher/Core_Spring.md

 execution(* concert.Performance.perform(..)&& within(concert.*)))  // * any return type; .. any args; in concert package
 ```

-- [x] What is the JoinPoint argument used for?
+### What is the JoinPoint argument used for?
+- first arg for @After, @AfterReturning, @AfterThrowing, @Before if use
 - get JoinPoint method info like joinPoint.getSignature(), Object[] joinPoint.getArgs()

-- [x] What is a ProceedingJoinPoint?
+### What is a ProceedingJoinPoint?
 When is it used?
 - In @Around, invoke the advised method from within your advice using proceed()

 ```